JetBrains/intellij-plugin-verifier/plugins-verifier-service/README.md

 The _Plugin Verifier Service_ is deprecated and no longer under active development.

-It has been replaced by a different implementation.
+It has been replaced by a different implementation, except a single usage of `FeatureExtractorService`.

 ## About Project
 Service used to off-load heavy verification tasks from [JetBrains Marketplace](https://plugins.jetbrains.com/):